Shebbel/stardance_macropad/README.md

 A 6 key macropad with a rotary encoder and oled display I started with this macropad guide, because it tought it was a good start regarding future projects.
-It includes a six key macropad with a key matrix, a oled and a rotary encoder I used AI to explain the error codes from the drc and the compiling errors.
+It includes a six key macropad with a key matrix, a oled and a rotary encoder You can edit the function of the macropad using the VIA website.
+I used AI to explain the error codes from the drc and the compiling errors.
 <img width="1041" height="567" alt="schematic" src="https://github.com/user-attachments/assets/25fd1d3b-a499-4d4f-9e76-4eaca4c0fc46" />
 <img width="500" height="486" alt="PCB" src="https://github.com/user-attachments/assets/bbd125ab-0bc4-4b52-8c51-f62bcec7db15" />